devongovett/exif-reader/README.md

 Support is also built into [jpg-stream](https://github.com/devongovett/jpg-stream) for extracting EXIF data from JPEGs using this module.

-Resulting properties are grouped into four objects:
+Resulting properties are grouped as follows:

+* `bigEndian`: determines the endianness of the buffers (in case of non-ascii data)
 * `image`: basic TIFF properties about the image
 * `thumbnail`: basic TIFF properties about the embedded thumbnail
 * `exif`: full exif data